Is It Safe to Go to My ICE Appointment or Will They Deport Me?

 One of the common conditions of a grant of PD are routine check-ins, or supervised visits, at an ICE office.
 These appointments can be as often as monthly to as infrequent as once per year.

-At the appointment, you will meet with an official who will go over the details of your case and review any new issues (such as arrests or new requests for immigration relief).
+At the appointment, you will meet with an official who will go over the details of your case and review any new issues (such as criminal arrests or new requests for immigration relief).
 ICE will make a determination as to whether to allow you to check-in again at a later date or whether or not it intends to proceed with your removal from the United States.
+In the worst case, it could arrest you on the spot and send you to detention.

-There is no right to appeal a denial or discontinuation of PD, but you might be eligible for other forms of immigration relief if ICE signals that it will pursue your deportation in the future.
+There is no right to appeal a denial or discontinuation of PD, but you might be eligible for other forms of immigration relief if ICE pursues your deportation.

-What Should I Do If I Have an Upcoming PD Appointment?
+What Should I Do If I Have an Upcoming ICE Appointment?

-It is important to remember that if you fail to go to your PD check-in, you will be considered a fugitive and will always be a target for immigration enforcement.
+Remember that if you fail to go to your regular PD check-in, you will be considered a fugitive and will always be a target for immigration enforcement.
 If you are found, you will be detained and determined to be a flight risk in the future.
 It is extremely difficult to live this way.

 What to Do If You Have a Pending Case in Immigration Court